inmyth/practice/ORACLE_JAVA8.md

 }

 ```
+- System.out.print() does not exist, print must have an argument
+- import com.foo.* doesn't include packages from com.foo.bar.* and other subpackages

 ## Data Types
 - `_` can be used in literal numbers with exceptions: the beginning or end, next to decimal point, before l, d, or f